ShaikMehraj/Data_preprocess/README.md

 Depending on file format can be chosse the extebtion by [link](https://pandas.pydata.org/docs/user_guide/io.html)

-df.info() provides a summary of the DataFrame, including column names, their data types, the number of non-null values, and memory usage.
+"df.info()" provides a summary of the DataFrame, including column names, their data types, the number of non-null values, and memory usage.

 df.isnull().sum() returns the number of missing (null) values in each column of the DataFrame.